Endy Chávez: Montreal Expos / Washington Nationals

 In the winter of 2001, Chávez was waived by the Royals and then claimed and waived by both the Mets and Detroit Tigers before being claimed by the Montreal Expos where he played in 309 games over three years (2002–05) while splitting time at AAA Ottawa and Edmonton.
 Playing full-time for the Expos in 2003 and 2004, Chávez batted first in the lineup and started in center field, stealing 18 bases in 2003 and 32 in 2004.
 On October 3, 2004, Chávez recorded the final out in Expos history in their 8–1 loss to the Mets at Shea Stadium.
-In 2005 Chávez played in only seven games in the majors for the now-relocated Washington Nationals before being traded to the Philadelphia Phillies for fellow outfielder Marlon Byrd.
-During his tenure in Washington, Chávez was given the mocking nickname of "Inning Endy" by Nationals fansites due to his tendency to swing away rather than work the count to his favor which often resulted in groundouts and popups to end the Nationals innings.
+In 2005 Chávez played in only seven games in the majors for the now-relocated Washington Nationals, before being traded to the Philadelphia Phillies for fellow outfielder Marlon Byrd.
+During his tenure in Washington, Chávez was given the mocking nickname of "Inning Endy" by Nationals' fansites, due to his tendency to swing away rather than work the count in his favor, which often resulted in groundouts and popups to end the Nationals innings.